SalomePlatform/adao/doc/en/ref_sampling_requirements.rst

 Implicit state distribution by keyword "*SampleAsMinMaxLatinHyperCube*" .......................................................................

-Implicit sample generation command by "*SampleAsMinMaxLatinHyperCube*" is as
+Implicit sample generation command by "*SampleAsMinMaxLatinHyperCube*", in dimension 2 et and with 25 points, is as follows:
-follows:

 .. code-block:: python